janboone/Private_contracts_health_care/presentation_paris.md

 questions
 ---------

+- due to insurance, moral hazard causes over-consumption of health care
 - capitation fee as supply side cost sharing

     - fee-for-service below treatment cost
     - how is this combined with provider choice?
+	- why not set the fee-for-service to get efficient treatment?
     - why is demand side cost sharing used?

-- higher fee-for-service makes provider more willing to treat

-    - how can this be signalled to insured?
-    - what are effects of AWP laws?
+	- relation with network size

 literature